knezewski/memoriesMERNproject/README.md

 ### Backend run

-To start frontend application use this commands
+To start backend application use this commands

 ```
 $ cd server